-A 71 percent drop (DGIT) since last year’s peak has left Digital Generation trading at a 44 percent discount to the value of its net assets, the cheapest multiple among U.S. ad companies larger than $250 million, according to data compiled by Bloomberg.
+A 71 percent drop (DGIT:US) since last year’s peak has left Digital Generation trading at a 44 percent discount to the value of its net assets, the cheapest multiple among U.S. ad companies larger than $250 million, according to data compiled by Bloomberg.
 At $295 million, its market value trails the $560 million Digital Generation spent creating its online unit through the 2011 purchases of MediaMind Technologies Inc. and EyeWonder LLC.

 Digital Generation disclosed last week that it hired Goldman Sachs Group Inc. to explore options including a sale, less than two months after a person familiar with the matter said the company rejected an offer from Extreme Reach Inc. exceeding $20 a share.
 Divorcing the television and online advertising units could push the value of the company’s assets to $25 a share, according to Janney Montgomery Scott LLC, 133 percent higher than last week’s closing price.